steffenvan/attentive-multi-tasking/README.md

 ## Current status
 - PopArt normalization in a multi-task environment according to [(Hessel et al., 2018)](https://arxiv.org/abs/1809.04474)
+- All humand and random scores for the 57 Atari games are now included in `utilities_atari.py`.

 ## TODO
 - Add PNN?